I learned of this remedy when I took my oldest daughter to a naturopathic physician for pink eye. Since then, I've used it dozens of times.

 Cut a soft absorbent cloth (preferably disinfected or sterile if acquired from a drug store) to a size where, when folded to four thicknesses, it will be large enough to cover the eye.

-Saturate this cloth with castor oil and apply to the eye.
+Saturate this cloth with castor oil and apply it to the eye.

 Apply a hot compress over the cloth.
 You can buy hot compresses at most drugstores.
 They are plastic bags filled with a gelatinous material that retains heat.
 Heat the compress as directed before applying to the cloth over the eye.
 Don’t apply too hot.
 Don’t make the person being treated uncomfortable.
 Even if the compress is not terribly hot, you may need to remove it off and on during this treatment if it becomes uncomfortable.